Here you will find the questions we are asked time and time again + aftercare instructions for your new tattoo or piercing:

 For tongue and smiley piercings, buy and use a new toothbrush immediately after your piercing.

-Wash your mouth with antiseptic mouthwash 2-3 times per day — especially after eating, drinking, and smoking.
+Wash your mouth with antiseptic mouthwash (without alcohol) 2-3 times per day — especially after eating, drinking, and smoking.

 You will instinctively know if a food is too hot, spicy, or otherwise irritating to your piercing; avoid those foods during healing.